rvk01/deflux/README.md

 go install github.com/fixje/deflux
 ```

-deflux requires a configuration file named `deflux.yml` in the current working directory or in `/etc/deflux.yml`.
-The
-current directory is preferred over `/etc`.

-Use `deflux -config-gen` to create such a file.
-Deflux tries to discover existing gateways in your network and print
-the config to `stdout`.
+Use `deflux --config-gen` to create the mandatory configuration file.
+Deflux tries to discover existing gateways in your network and prints the config to `stdout`.

 ```bash
 deflux --config-gen > deflux.yml